 Value of Award

-The successful Fellow will be paid a bursary for the duration of the 10 month Fellowship.
-This will be calculated using 100% of the Research Council stipend (for 2018/19 this was £14,884 as a guide).
+The successful Fellow will be paid a bursary for the duration of the 10 month Fellowship. .
+This will be calculated using 100% of the Research Council stipend (for 2019/20 this will be £15,009).
 In addition Fellows may claim up to £150 towards research expenses (e.g. towards costs of attending a conference) and £350 to hold a workshop activity.
 This expenditure must be agreed in advance with the Directors of IATL and IAS.